Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/featureRequests/ContextualizedAlarm.md

 * **Alarm Types:** The exact list of alarms that are relevant for the context at the time of creation of the alarm.
 * **Custom Time Window:** The relevant time window of the context.
 This is a time range calculated from the timestamp of the associated alarm and the relative time configuration.

-The Alarm Context is used later for the Data Explorer to initialize the queries.
+The contextualized alarm is used later for the Data Explorer to initialize the queries.
 The concept is similar to the Data Explorer Configuration.

 Example Alarm with Context: